The 253 best Memorial Day 2023 sales to shop right now | CNN Underscored

 • Caddis: Shop the Semi-Annual Sale at Caddis and get steep discounts on bestselling eyewear styles, with frames starting at just $50.

-• Cole Haan: Get up to 50% off sitewide, plus additional perks in the coming weeks.
+• Cole Haan: Get up to 50% off sitewide, plus additional perks.

-• Commando: Get 20% off select full-price items now through May 29.

 • Crap Eyewear: Chic, editor-favorite sunglasses are up to half off sitewide through the weekend.